 The Amplification Effect of Social Media

-Social media platforms can make small issues big problems.
-Algorithms focus on controversy, turning small mistakes into major crises.
 A single tweet or misleading post can quickly turn into a big issue.
 The Duke scandal shows how fast online stories spread, even after legal issues are resolved.

-Average shareholder loss post-crisis26% of company value
+📉 Average shareholder loss after a crisis: 26% of company value

 Applying the Reputation Fragility Mental Model to Your Brand